 Sorry I can't embed this active picture here.
 Click image to go to the ionosonde page and select "Hobart" or

-similar to see the layer conditions and find out the vertical
+similar to see the layer conditions and find out the vertical MUF.

 Blue squares indicates hourly autoscaled foF1 from that station.